Mikk155/Sven-Co-op/Default content/dynamic credits/README.md

 then a trigger_condition will read <= Less 110 and will delete the game_text and counter of the func_breakable column.

+**NOTES:**

-NOTES: the map is actually using 8 channels for game_text. make sure a player is not blocking another's player vision. in that case chanel 8 (i think) will flicke.
+- the map is actually using 8 channels for game_text. make sure a player is not blocking another's player vision. in that case chanel 8 (i think) will flicke.

+- make sure place the func_breakables far away from the players unless you want them to hear a glass breaking.